prof3ssorSt3v3/mad9034/docs/deliverables/README.md

 Worth <Badge type="error" text="40%" /> of Final Grade

 You will follow the UX design process based on the project of your choice, to produce weekly deliverables starting Week 05.
-At the end you will showcase your completed work in a presentation slide.
+At the end you will showcase your completed work in a presentation deck.

-### <span style="color:#3eaf7c">**Empathize**</span>
+### <span style="color:#3C3C3D">**Empathize**</span>

 ---